patroni/patroni/docs/replica_bootstrap.rst

 Patroni allows customizing creation of a new replica.
 It also supports defining what happens when the new empty cluster is being bootstrapped.
-The distinction between two is well defined: Patroni creates replicas only if the ``initialize`` key is present in Etcd for the cluster.
+The distinction between two is well defined: Patroni creates replicas only if the ``initialize`` key is present in DCS for the cluster.
 If there is no ``initialize`` key - Patroni calls bootstrap exclusively on the first node that takes the initialize key lock.

 .. _custom_bootstrap: